adam-pajak/Pokemon-Stadium-BattleSimulator/docs/moves.md

 1. JSON is parsed into `MoveDto`
 2. DTO is mapped into `Move`
-3. Each move definition is stored in memory
+3. Each move definition is stored in memory and `BattleContext`
-4. When battle begins, moves are assigned to Pokémon
+4. When `Pokemon` for battle was chosen, they are becoming `BattlePokemon` and its moves are becoming a list of `BattleMove`

 ### DTO Classes
 Located in: